 Did you know that 60.2% of US households own dogs in the United States?
 That’s over 75 million households.
-Besides getting a faithful companion out of the deal, these furry friends also provide many health benefits that can be truly life changing for your fitness level and overall wellness.
+Besides getting a faithful companion out of the deal, owning a dog also provides many health benefits that can be truly life changing for your fitness level and overall wellness.

 The Health Benefits of Owning a Dog

 Most dogs need to do their business outside multiple times per day, so you are up and moving more often than non-pet owners.
 Frequent daily exercise lowers your blood pressure and reduces your chances of suffering from heart disease.
 WebMD also reports that if you have heart issues, dog owners even end up living longer than those without pets.
 The average dog owner spends 300 minutes per week walking, compared to a non-pet owner’s 168 minutes.

 Your physical health isn’t the only thing that gets better with a canine companion.
 You also get a boost to your mental well-being.
 They’re great at lowering your stress levels, and their friendly attitudes have a soothing effect overall.
 People suffering from anxiety find it helpful to have a cuddly dog on hand that’s happy to provide a paw to assist.
 You can find many dogs operating as emotional support animals, and they pick up on their owner’s distress early on.

 If your dog is a more active breed, you could find yourself taking your friend all over the place, from the park to hiking trails.
 Most canines love the outdoors and sniffing everything they can get their nose near, so you’ll get to see nature up close and personal.